DustinBrett/daedalOS/README.md

 ## Questions

 - Should I use `Segoe UI`? `system-ui`?
-- What should the background color be?
+- What should the base background color be?
 (Behind Vanta)